96imranahmed/faceboxes_tf/README.md

  ## Key Takeaways

  - This model/approach **really** struggles with small faces.
-That being said, modifications to the anchor densification strategy + other tweaks may result in a model that can handle this (without too much of a loss in CPU speed).
+That being said, modifications to the anchor densification strategy + other tweaks may result in a model that can handle this (without too much of a loss in FPS).
  - For more complicated objects (i.e. cars), the model may need to include more parameters (i.e. more features at each conv-layer) - again, at the slight expense of speed.
  - This is definitely a good baseline for CPU based computation with deep learning, but changes are needed to really make this stand-out over traditional systems (such as pico) in face-detection.
 That being said, because of the nature of the transferability of architectures to different learning domain, this model can be easily adapted to other scenarios.
  - There are a **lot** of hyperparameters to tune - this can definitely be done more efficiently than my preliminary search.
 Please do  let me know if you tune things yourself and find a better strategy with the same code (and feel free to push changes).